ceramicstudio/self.id/docs/modules/framework.md

 ## Purpose

-The `framework` module is the highest-level abstraction provided by the Self.ID SDK, aimed at helping developers quickly getting started with building decentralized apps using Ceramic with React.
+The `framework` module is the highest-level abstraction provided by the Self.ID SDK, aimed at helping developers to quickly get started with building decentralized apps using Ceramic with React.

 The framework is built on top of the [`core`](core.md), [`web`](web.md), [`react`](react.md),